 I had been struggling to get my husband’s X-rays.
-Staff there kept on telling him that he would get his information after his discharged.
+Staff at the hospital kept on telling him that he would get his information after he's discharged.
 But I wanted it now.
 Now, my brother-in-law wanted it so he could tell me what was going on.
 My husband had to authorize me before they could give me access to all that information.
 I didn’t know that.
 I tried to get my own information because two days after getting tested, I had not received a call from the hospital.

 At the very least, I got hold of the nursing station where my husband was.
 I had one ONE phone number.
 A life line to the professionals.
 I counted that as success.
 Of course that was after several phone calls later.